 Thus, my main interest is in understanding how the parathyroid gland works and how it controls the secretion of PTH.
 We know that the gland uses a special protein called the calcium-sensing receptor (CaR).
 As the name suggests, CaR is constantly measuring the levels of calcium in the blood to allow the body to either increase or decrease those levels as appropriate.
 I am particularly interested in finding out how the CaR actually communicates this information to the cell.
 Such information will assist in the development of new treatments not only for kidney disease but also for osteoporosis and other mineral diseases.

-Dr Ward is a Senior Lecturer in the Diabetes, Endocrinology & Gastroenterology Division of the Faculty of Biology, Medicine and Health.
+Dr Ward is a Reader in the Diabetes, Endocrinology & Gastroenterology Division of the Faculty of Biology, Medicine and Health.

-He was previously a Lecturer (2005-2011) and before that a Kidney Research UK Career Development Fellow (2002-2005).
+He was previously a Senior Lecturer (2011-2020), a Lecturer (2005-2011) and before that a Kidney Research UK Career Development Fellow (2002-2005).
 Prior to that he spent two postdoctoral periods in Harvard Medical School, Boston (1996-1998) and the former School of Biological Sciences in Manchester (1998-2002).
 Donald is a Senior Fellow of the Higher Education Academy and is Deputy Director for Teaching and Learning (Biosciences).